TMJ Therapy – Crown Point, IN

 Say Goodbye to Chronic Jaw Pain

 TMJ disorder (also known as TMD) occurs when the temporomandibular joints (TMJ) that control jaw movement and their related facial muscles become strained or dysfunctional.
 This harmful condition can manifest as severe facial discomfort, difficulty with chewing, constant migraines, and more – but thankfully, it doesn’t have to be permanent.
-At Ornelas Family Dentistry, our team offers dedicated TMJ screenings and personalized therapy options that can restore much-needed balance to each patient’s oral structures.
+At Ornelas Family Dentistry, our team offers dedicated TMJ screenings and personalized options for TMJ therapy in Crown Point, IN that can restore much-needed balance to each patient’s oral structures.
 Please contact us today in Crown Point if you’re in need of a consultation.

-Why Choose Ornelas Family Dentistry for TMJ/TMD Therapy?
+Why Choose Ornelas Family Dentistry for TMJ Therapy?

 - High-Quality Oral Appliances For Long-Term Relief

 - Dedicated & Highly Trained Dentist With Years of Experience

 Diagnosis & Treatment

 TMJ disorder can manifest from several different sources over time – the presence of bruxism (teeth grinding), a severe facial injury, a misaligned bite, and even the onset of arthritis, to name a few.
 While no two cases are exactly alike, there are some common symptoms that patients should be aware of: